 But Amsterdam is Amsterdam after all, and basically everyone you pass in the courtyards has blood shot eyes and is eyeing you all funny and suspiciously.
 Im getting the impression that this is a city best visited without the kids. 😂

-The Netherlands is however filled with the most incredible little towns outside of the cities, and once again, we are proving to be country people and not city people.
+The Netherlands is also filled with the most incredible little towns outside of the cities, and once again, we are proving to be country people and not city people.
 These villages are crazy charming, filled with canals and bright and playful buildings.

 We spent the night in Zaandam allowing us to see the neighbouring villages of Zaanse Schans which is a replica of an 18th century Dutch village.
 We packed a picnic, feasted on cheese samples (yum!) and enjoyed the afternoon learning about windmills and what it must have looked like back “in the day”.